What Is Reciprocal IVF, and How It Can Help LGBTQ2IA+ Couples With Their Family Building Goals?

-If you are interested to learn more about family building options for the LGBTQ+ community send us a message in the form below.
+If you are interested to learn more about family building options for the LGBTQ+ community, book a consultation today!

 Bodri, D., Nair, S., Gill, A., Lamanna, G., Rahmati, M., Arian-Schad, M., Smith, V., Linara, E., Wang, J., Macklon, N., & Ahuja, K. K. (2018).
 Shared motherhood IVF: high delivery rates in a large study of treatments for lesbian couples using partner-donated eggs.Reproductive BioMedicine Online, 36(2), 130–136.

 Kwon, E.J, Kim, Y.J.
 (2017).
 What is fetal programming?
 A lifetime health in under the control of in utero health.
 Obstet Gynecol Sci, 60(6), 506-519.

 Gluckman, P.D., Hanson, M.A., Cooper, C., Thornburg, K.L.
 (2008).
 Effect of In Utero and Early-Life Conditions on Adult Health and Disease.
 N Engl J Med, 359(1), 61-73.